ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    NUOPC
    National Unified Operational Prediction Capability
-      The `National Unified Operational Prediction Capability <https://earthsystemmodeling.org/nuopc/>`_ is a consortium of Navy, NOAA, and Air Force modelers and their research partners.
+      The `National Unified Operational Prediction Capability <https://earthsystemmodeling.org/nuopc/>`_ (NUOPC) is a consortium of Navy, NOAA, and Air Force modelers and their research partners.
 It aims to advance the weather modeling systems used by meteorologists, mission planners, and decision makers.
 NUOPC partners are working toward a common model architecture --- a standard way of building models --- in order to make it easier to collaboratively build modeling systems.

    Noah-MP